The original GoPro is a pretty good camera, but it has some audio limitations that make it less than ideal for certain situations.

-Choosing the right external microphone for your GoPro camera can be tricky.
+Choosing the best external microphone for your GoPro camera can be tricky.
 Not only does the quality of sound matter, but also its size and portability.
-Here’s what you should consider when choosing between internal microphones and external ones.

 The Sennheiser MKE 440 has a cardioid polar pattern and is perfect for recording vocals, instruments, speech, conferences and more.
 The microphone has a frequency response of 20Hz-20kHz and is well suited for both professional studios as well as home studio use.

 • Cardioid Polar Pattern • Well Suited For Both Studio And Home Recording Use • Good Sound Quality With A Wide Dynamic Range • Easy To Set Up & Operate CONS:

 • Noisy When Used In Loud Environments • Not Ideal For High-End Audio Applications

 The Countryman Lapel is a directional microphone that can be mounted on the top of the camera, held in hand, or clipped on a shirt collar.
 The mic has four polar patterns to choose from and a -10dB pad.
 You can adjust the sensitivity by turning the dial at the back of the mic.